wtf-jik/storage-subnet/TERMS.md

-### Terms of Service for Philanthropic storage
+### Terms of Service for FileTAO storage

 **Last Updated: [11/18/2023]**

 #### Introduction

-Welcome to Philanthropic storage (“Service”).
+Welcome to FileTAO storage (“Service”).
 These Terms of Service (“Terms”) govern your access to and use of our services, including any applications, websites, software, and content provided on or through [Your Service URL].
 By using our Service, you agree to be bound by these Terms.
 If you do not agree to these Terms, do not use our Service.

 #### 1. Acceptance of Terms